Nettie Locke Rogers

 Tiles

-I then apply the clear glaze to the tiles by using a spray gun (w/air compressor) for an even application.
+When the tiles are completely dry, they go through the bisque firing.
+Then a clear transparent glaze is applied- spray gun (w/air compressor) for an even application.
 This firing reaches 1980 degrees.
 This is low-fire range.

 * I use a heavier duty clay (shock-resistant) when making exterior tiles and large scale architectural work (door frames, fireplace mantels, mantel pieces and window frames.
 These fire to 2185 degrees.
 This is Mid-Fire range.